PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/pnpsearchqex.md

 <br/>

-- <li> ## Search for Tasks Assigned to Users From a Specific Department
+## * Search for Tasks Assigned to Users From a Specific Department
 ```kql
 ContentType:Task AND Department:Dept2
 ```